sthenic/cadmus/doc/index.rst

 ***********

 Cadmus is a front-end to the `Sphinx`_ documentation generator.
-The tool is written in Python 3 and parses custom docstrings from a LaTeX file and generates output files using the reStructuredText markdown language.
+The tool is written in Python 3 and parses custom docstrings from LaTeX files and generates output files using the reStructuredText markdown language.
 These files may then be included into a Sphinx build.